juliensalinas/torrengo/arc/README.md

 **arc** searches torrents on Archive.org

+See [here the Go documentation](https://godoc.org/github.com/juliensalinas/torrengo/arc) of this library.

 The **Lookup** function searches Archive.org and returns a clean list of torrents.
 For each torrent the following info is retrieved:

 * name